sunileman/ElasticKonductor/README.md

 `General`
 * Ubuntu host to install all clients listed below (terraform, aws cli, etc).
-Automation has been tested on ONLY on Ubuntu host
+Automation has been tested on ONLY on Ubuntu x86 host as root user
 * Install Terraform client
     * https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
 * Install kubectl client